sixeyed/dak4.net/slides/sections/prod-config.md

 ## Storing config data in ConfigMaps

-`ConfigMaps` are more flexible.
+ConfigMaps are more flexible.
 You can create them from files so they can contain JSON, XML or key-value pairs - whatever your app needs.

-They also decouple the app definition from the actual config, so the app YAML file can live in GitHub but the config files could be managed by ops in a separate system.
+They also decouple the app definition from the actual config, so the app spec file can live in GitHub but the config specs could be managed by ops in a separate system.

-_Create `ConfigMap` object from the file [config.json](./k8s/prod-config/configMaps/save-handler/config.json):_
+_Deploy a ConfigMap for the save handler [save-handler-configMap.yml](./k8s/prod-config/configMaps/save-handler-configMap.yml):_

 ```
-kubectl create configmap save-handler-config --from-file=./k8s/prod-config/configMaps/save-handler/config.json
+kubectl apply -f ./k8s/prod-config/configMaps/save-handler-configMap.yml

+kubectl get configmaps
 ```

 ---

-## Loading ConfigMaps into pods
+## Loading ConfigMaps into Pods

-`ConfigMap`s can be loaded into pods as volume mounts. [k8s/prod-config/save-handler.yml](./k8s/prod-config/save-handler.yml) loads the contents of the `config` volume into the path `/app/config` in the container.
+ConfigMaps can be loaded into pods as volume mounts.
+The updated [save-handler.yml](./k8s/prod-config/save-handler.yml) loads the contents of the config volume into the path `/app/config` in the container.

 The `config` volume is loaded from the `save-handler-config` ConfigMap, so that `config.json` file is materialized into the container in the location the app is expecting.